WalrusNetwork/markdown-content/other/jobs/en.md

 Description:

 > Our website will be a key source of information for both new and current players.
 New players should be able to learn about the server and how to play our game modes, and current players should be able to interact with the community and see network-wide statistics.
 Website Developers will be responsible for creating a website that meets those needs and more.

-> Qualifications:
+Qualifications:

 - Experience in HTML, CSS, and Javascript
-- Knowledge of web frameworks such as NodeJS
+- Knowledge of web frameworks such as React or Vue
 - Experience with dynamic web design patterns
 - Experience with using GraphQL APIs
 - An understanding of user experience and good design patterns